by Venus Zoleta, on category "Car Insurance"

-Strictly speaking, the student permit is only a temporary permit and not meant to be a valid ID for different transactions with government offices and banks, according to this post from the LTO Makati District Office.
+Strictly speaking, the student permit is only a temporary permit and not meant to be a valid ID for different transactions with government offices and banks, according to this post from the LTO Makati District Office (1).

 However, several government agencies such as the DFA and SSS still accept the student permit as a valid ID.
 For example, you can submit your student permit (in orange card format) to the DFA for your passport application or renewal.
-For SSS transactions, the student permit can be submitted along with its official receipt.
+For SSS transactions, you can submit your student permit along with its official receipt.

 To qualify for a student permit, you need to meet the following conditions: